Seals vs. sea lions: what’s the difference?

 How IFAW helps seals

-On Cape Cod in the US, our Marine Mammal Rescue team is revolutionising the way we rescue entangled seals.
-One method, developed in partnership with the Marine Mammal Center in California, involves using a sedative dart, which enables our team to capture, disentangle, and treat seals.
+On Cape Cod in the US, our marine mammal rescue team has developed safe and effective techniques to rescue entangled seals.
+One method, developed in partnership with the Marine Mammal Centre in California, involves using a sedative dart, which enables our team to capture, disentangle, and treat seals.
 We work to minimise the suffering of seals, release them back to the ocean, and share our expertise with marine mammal rescue networks around the world.

 IFAW also promotes coexistence with seals by working with communities on Cape Cod to ensure that beachgoers can appreciate the animals from a safe distance, minimising additional human impacts.
 We have distributed 100 informational seal signs to 14 towns and the Cape Cod National Seashore.
 Through greater awareness of seal behaviour and habitat, this initiative aims to inspire community conversations around coexistence with wildlife rather than conflict.